-Students are allowed to retake 2 assessments per a subject per a semester.
-Please see the documents below for a more detailed explaination of our Assessment Retake policy and procedure, as well as the Retake ticket that students are to use.
+Students are allowed to retake 2 assessments per subject per semester.
+Please see the documents below for a more detailed explanation of our Assessment Retake policy and procedure, as well as the Retake ticket that students are to use.

 Attendance PolicyParent’s notes will be accepted for the first ten (10) excused all-day absences per school year and six (6) check-ins per school year.
 Thereafter, the only excused reasons for absences or check-ins must be verified through the following formal documentation.

 - Doctor or hospital note.

 - Court or government mandated papers.

 Excused documentation should be submitted to the attendance office within two (2) days of return to school.
 Failure to do so may result in the absence or tardy being considered unexcused.

 The state of Georgia will accept 9 reasons for a student to be considered excused from a school absence or tardy.

 - Personal illness jeopardizes personal health or health of others

 - Serious illness or death in immediate family.

 - Student under orders from a government agency.